bwunder/anonym/docs/README.md

 ## Installation

 ### 1. Prerequisites
-    Docker,
-    Node.js,
-    OpenSSL,
-    mssql_tools (a.k.a., sqlcmd and bcp),
-    IDE (i.e., Atom or VSCode )

-Try first to source prereqs in the primary package repo(s) for your Linux distro using the included package manager else compile from source to complete this step.

-The mssql_tools are on Microsoft's SQL Server on Linux support site.
-This is a different download than the SQL Server Data Tools (SSDT).
-See Microsoft's SQL Server on Linux Installation page on-line for more details.
+#### Docker, Node.js, OpenSSL and the mssql_tools

+It is recommended that the primary package repo and the CLI package manager for your Linux OS. e.g., apt-get, rpm, yast, yum, zypper, etc. else local compile from source is used to complete this step.
+It may, in some cases, be necessary to get the mssql_tools formerly known as ODBC from Microsoft's repo.
+See the Microsoft SQL Server for Linux on-line documentation for mssql_tools download and installation details.

 ### 2. Init
 #### Prepare and enter a new folder

-While ocassional elevation to local admin credentials is required for full app functionality, running the Node.js CLI app from a folder in the current user's $HOME is strongly recommended.
+While local root credentials are required for full app functionality, running the Node.js CLI app from a folder location in the current user's $HOME is strongly recommended.
-Following this practice, multiple people can run a personal app instance and all can share the SQL Server Containers.
-Each user will generate a personal activity history stored in a personal nedb document database.
+With this practice, multiple people can run a personal app instance and all can use the same containers as necessary with each having a personal activity history much like *$HOME/.bash_history* except stored in the client's document database providing far better query & search support.

     > mkdir sqlpal
     > cd sqlpal